seanofw/HalfMaid.Async/Readme.md

 - **Property `IsCompleted`**: True if this task has ended (via normal completion or an exception), false if it is still `InProgress`.
 - **Method `GetAwaiter()`**: Returns an awaiter-compatible object that can be used by `await` to trigger any continued computation in this task.
 You generally do not need to call this.

+This class also has certain public methods that are required to implement the `AsyncMethodBuilder` pattern.
+Even though they are declared `public`, they should only be invoked by the C# compiler itself.

 ### GameTask<T>

-This is a similar `struct` to `GameTask`, and most of the above description applies.
-This contains conversion-operator methods to and from `GameTask` so that it appears to support "inheritance".
-This also has the following property:
+This is a similar `class` to `GameTask`, and most of the above description applies.
+This inherits from `GameTask`.
+It also has the following property:

 - **Property `T Result`**: The result (return value) of this task after it has successfully completed.
 Will be `default(T)` until the task successfully completes.